Master of Arts in Applied Linguistics

 PROGRAM OBJECTIVES

-3. To provide language researchers and trainers with competencies that will enable them to conduct, write, publish, and disseminate transformative research on local and international language issues and problems.
+c.
+To develop among students the competencies that will enable them to conduct, write, publish, and disseminate well-designed research on language issues in Southern Tagalog, the country, and the ASEAN region.

 FREQUENTLY ASKED QUESTIONS